peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 Notice that `getData` and the first argument `apiBaseUrl` are repeated.
 You can use partial application to remove this repetition.

-If you partially apply `getData` with just the first argument `baseUrl`, the result is a new function `getDataFromAPI` that takes the remaining  argument `resource`:
+If you partially apply `getData`, fixing the first argument with `apiBaseUrl`, the result is a new function that takes the remaining argument `resource`:

 ```js
 const apiBaseUrl = 'https://api.myapp.com/api/v1'